kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Caching of previously looked up Reg-ID's and previously used source & destination paths
 - Enumerating all DP & DP-Groups and distribute content to them
 - Generate Install & Uninstall collections based on the Application's Name

-Yes, I am fully aware that only a very small percentage of the toolkit's functionality is embedded in this GUI.
-For now, see it as a tool to merge your files together with the toolkit and generate the "basic" Deploy-Application.PS1.
-Once that is done, nothing is stoppinng your from editing that file to embed more complex stuff.

 # Pre-requisites #